David Huang

-Huang Shih-cho (黃適卓; born 14 August 1966), also known by his English name David Huang, is a Taiwanese politician and scholar of public administration.
+Huang Shih-cho (黃適卓; born 14 August 1966), also known by his English name David Huang, is a Taiwanese politician and scholar of public administration who has served as the secretary-general of the Control Yuan since 2026.

 He was the founding member of the Taiwan Solidarity Union, in which his father served as the chairman, but later left to join the Democratic Progressive Party.

 Early life and education

 Huang was born in Chiayi in 1966.
 His mother was Huang Shu-ying and his father, Huang Chu-wen, was a politician.

 Huang graduated from Chinese Culture University with a bachelor's degree in political science and earned a master's degree in public administration from National Chengchi University.
 He then completed doctoral studies in the United States at the University of Southern California, where he earned his Ph.D. in public policy from the Price School of Public Policy in 2001.
 His doctoral dissertation, completed under professor Chester A. Newland, was titled, "Taiwan's intergovernmental powers distribution: A historical and contextual analysis".

 After receiving his doctorate, Huang taught at Tamkang University and the Kainan School of Management, then worked for the Examination Yuan.
 Huang also ran a consultancy firm.